florin-rosca-us/greetings/README.md

 > testRuntimeOnly("org.junit.platform:junit-platform-launcher")
 > ```

+## Running

-To run: `cd build/libs && java -jar hello-spring-boot-0.0.1-SNAPSHOT.jar`
+To run: `cd build/libs && java -jar hello-spring-boot-0.0.1-SNAPSHOT.jar`.
+We are using this in a Docker image, see `Dockerfile` and `docker-compose.yml`

+To build Docker image: `docker compose build`

+To start containers: `docker compose up`

+To stop containers: `docker compose down`

+TODO: Automate Docker stuff in build with something like [gradle-docker](https://github.com/palantir/gradle-docker).
+Warning: that project is "on life support"...
+Also, test with Docker containers?

 ## Service